 To better understand the characteristics of the bug-fixing subset of user queries, we compare them against problems in various bug-fixing benchmarks for coding agents.
 Figure \ref{fig:word_count} shows a side by side comparison of word counts in the problem statements of public bug-fixing benchmarks such as SWE-Bench Verified~\cite{swebenchverified}, SWE-PolyBench~\cite{rashid2025swepolybenchmultilanguagebenchmarkrepository} and Multi-SWE-bench~\cite{zan2025multiswebenchmultilingualbenchmarkissue} against bug-fixing user queries in telemetry.
 We see a dramatic difference in query length distributions.
 We can see that user queries tend to be lot more succinct than benchmarks, being in the range of 10-30 words, while problems from benchmarks like SWE-Bench typically contain $>$100 words.

-To further demonstrate the differences between the communication styles of users, we measure how often benchmarks and user queries from telemetry contain various key elements that make a bug report useful, such as file-path(s), reproduction code, test case(s), expected vs actual behavior and environment / configuration details, using prompt shown in Figure \ref{fig:elements_prompt} in the Appendix with an LLM.
+To further demonstrate the differences between the communication styles of users, we measure how often benchmarks and user queries from telemetry contain various key elements that make a bug report useful, such as file-path(s), reproduction code, test case(s), expected vs actual behavior and environment / configuration details, using prompt shown in Figure \ref{fig:elements_prompt} with an LLM.
 Figure \ref{fig:how_devs_communicate} shows a comparison of how often these elements show up in the queries contained within benchmarks, containing primarily GitHub issues, and user queries.
-We can see that users tend to communicate more with the error stack and file-paths compared to any other element in agent queries.
-In stark contrast, GitHub issues contain other elements like reproduction code, expected behavior, environment details as well.
+We can see that users tend to communicate more with the error stack and file-paths compared to other elements in agent queries.
+In stark contrast, GitHub issues contain reproduction code, expected behavior, environment details, etc. as well.
 These features are largely missing from user queries.
 Our analysis reflects chat users' preference for sharing more targeted information like file-paths, error stacks, rather than providing exhaustive details upfront as typically seen in GitHub issues.

 We also conduct a deeper analysis to identify specific communication patterns within these bug-fixing queries to understand how users communicate bugs to a chat-based agent.
-To systematically identify communication patterns, we employed LLMs with the template extraction prompt shown in Figure~\ref{fig:template_prompt} in the Appendix.
+To systematically identify communication patterns, we employed LLMs with the template extraction prompt shown in Figure~\ref{fig:template_prompt}.